 According to report published by the National Highway Traffic Safety Administration (“NHSTA”), in 2009, over five thousand people were killed on America’s roadways and another 448,000 were injured in motor vehicle crashes involving distracted drivers.
 Of those crashes involving distracted drivers causing death, cell phone use was the cited distraction in 995.
 Further, of the crashes that resulted in injury, more than twenty-four thousand were the result of cellphone related distractions.

 Also effective October 1, 2013, is a measure requiring all occupants of a vehicle, including passengers in back seats, wear seat belts.
 Prior to the passage of the new law, backseat passengers over 16 years old were not required to wear seat belts.
 The seat belt law is, similar to the old cell phone ban, a secondary offense, carrying a maximum fine of $50.
 Head of the Motor Vehicle Administration, John T. Kuo, stated that, although Maryland has a high rate of seat belt compliance, over ninety percent, the dangers associated with failing to wear a seat belt warranted the new law.
 According to Kuo, “In a crash, that back seat passenger, if you’re unrestrained, becomes a projectile to the front seat passenger.”

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
-If you or someone you know has been injured in a car or motorcycle accident, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
+If you or someone you know has been injured in a car or motorcycle accident, contact the attorneys of Brassel Alexander, LLC today.